AGF Investments Inc. Boosts Stock Holdings in Ryman Hospitality Properties, Inc. (NYSE:RHP)

 A number of other institutional investors and hedge funds also recently bought and sold shares of the stock.
 Disciplined Investments LLC bought a new position in Ryman Hospitality Properties during the second quarter valued at $36,000.
 Red Door Wealth Management LLC bought a new position in Ryman Hospitality Properties during the second quarter valued at $42,000.
 Arkadios Wealth Advisors lifted its position in Ryman Hospitality Properties by 252.3% during the second quarter.
 Arkadios Wealth Advisors now owns 539 shares of the real estate investment trust’s stock valued at $42,000 after purchasing an additional 386 shares during the last quarter.
 FMR LLC lifted its position in Ryman Hospitality Properties by 24.5% during the first quarter.
 FMR LLC now owns 997 shares of the real estate investment trust’s stock valued at $82,000 after purchasing an additional 196 shares during the last quarter.
 Finally, Allred Capital Management LLC bought a new position in Ryman Hospitality Properties during the first quarter valued at $100,000.
 90.05% of the stock is owned by institutional investors.

 RHP has been the subject of several research reports.
 Raymond James upgraded shares of Ryman Hospitality Properties from a “market perform” rating to an “outperform” rating and set a $88.00 price objective for the company in a research report on Monday, July 12th.
-Zacks Investment Research lowered shares of Ryman Hospitality Properties from a “buy” rating to a “hold” rating in a report on Wednesday, August 18th.
-Finally, Deutsche Bank Aktiengesellschaft raised their target price on shares of Ryman Hospitality Properties from $88.00 to $95.00 and gave the stock a “buy” rating in a report on Thursday, August 5th.
+Deutsche Bank Aktiengesellschaft raised their target price on shares of Ryman Hospitality Properties from $88.00 to $95.00 and gave the stock a “buy” rating in a report on Thursday, August 5th.
+Finally, Zacks Investment Research lowered shares of Ryman Hospitality Properties from a “buy” rating to a “hold” rating in a report on Wednesday, August 18th.
 Two equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
 According to data from MarketBeat.com, the company has a consensus rating of “Buy” and a consensus price target of $67.60.

 Ryman Hospitality Properties (NYSE:RHP) last posted its quarterly earnings results on Tuesday, August 3rd.
 The real estate investment trust reported ($1.05) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.51) by ($0.54).
 The company had revenue of $170.86 million during the quarter, compared to analysts’ expectations of $150.96 million.
 Ryman Hospitality Properties had a negative return on equity of 240.52% and a negative net margin of 79.64%.
 The company’s quarterly revenue was up 1063.8% on a year-over-year basis.
 During the same period in the prior year, the business earned ($1.65) EPS.
 Sell-side analysts forecast that Ryman Hospitality Properties, Inc. will post 0.82 EPS for the current fiscal year.